 8:00 am to 4:00 pm

-This September, the Canadian Mental Health Association, Alberta Division is hosting a workplace conference designed to improve mental health outcomes in Alberta workplaces.
+This October, the Canadian Mental Health Association, Alberta Division is hosting a workplace conference designed to improve mental health outcomes in Alberta workplaces.

-The conference – September 17 & 18, 2018 in Edmonton – will feature keynote speakers, workshops, panels, presentations, training opportunities, and exhibits.
+The conference – October 28 & 29, 2019 in Edmonton – will feature keynote speakers, workshops, panels, presentations, training opportunities, and exhibits.

 This conference is ideally suited to organizations and individuals interested in learning more and becoming champions of workplace mental health in Alberta.